posener/posener.github.io/_posts/2018-10-10-goroutine-scoped-context.md

 ### 1. Store a Context object in the Goroutine Struct

 First we need to enable the storage of a context object in the goroutine struct.
+The storage of the context object will be a stack, as we will see in advanced stages of this proposal.
-We will assume it is possible and dismiss threats of cyclic dependencies as "implementation details".
+We will assume it is possible and dismiss threats of cyclic dependencies between the packages as "implementation details".

 This stage goes hand in hand with a second stage: